Neosama/ReverseMySoft/RMS01/Readme.md

 # RMS01

 Simply asks for a password then compares it with the correct one, and displays a MessageBox.
 All in a loop.
+Compiled by Microsoft Visual C++ 2010.

 Original Code:
 ![ScreenShot](https://raw.githubusercontent.com/Neosama/ReverseMySoft/master/RMS01/Original.PNG)

 Pseudo Code generate by IDA Pro 6.8:
 ![ScreenShot](https://raw.githubusercontent.com/Neosama/ReverseMySoft/master/RMS01/PseudoCode.PNG)

 This project is licensed under the GNU General Public License v3.0